-Only recently, however, did I learn that he was publishing a book about Swiss cuisine in German entitled Schweizer Küchengeheimnisse: Gesichter und Geschichten hinter bekannten Gerichten (Swiss Kitchen Secrets: Faces and Stories Behind Famous Dishes).
+From following him on Twitter, I knew the Swiss Ambassador to the United States, Martin Dahinden, was a bit of a foodie.
+Only recently, however, did I learn that he was publishing a book about Swiss cuisine in German.
+His book carries the title, Schweizer Küchengeheimnisse: Gesichter und Geschichten hinter bekannten Gerichten (Swiss Kitchen Secrets: Faces and Stories Behind Famous Dishes).

-Born in Zurich, Ambassador Dahinden grew up in the city and earned his PhD in economics from the university there.
+Born in Zürich, Ambassador Dahinden grew up in the city and earned his PhD in economics from the university there.
 Since that time, he has had a long and distinguished career in the Swiss diplomatic service.
-Before becoming the Ambassador to the United States in 2014, he served as the Director of the Swiss Agency for Development and Cooperation and headed the Directorate of Corporate Management of the Federal Department of Foreign Affairs.
+Before becoming Ambassador to the United States in 2014, he served as the Director of the Swiss Agency for Development and Cooperation.
+He also headed the Directorate of Corporate Management of the Federal Department of Foreign Affairs.

-Given my personal interest in Swiss food, I reached out to Ambassador Dahinden to find out more about what led him to write this book, what he likes to cook at home, culinary diplomacy and more.
-He generously answered all of my questions, and I’m happy to be sharing his responses.
+Given my personal interest in Swiss food, I reached out to Ambassador Dahinden to find out more about what led him to write this book.
+He generously answered all of my questions, and I’m happy to be sharing his responses below.

 Why did you decide to write Schweizer Küchengeheimnisse?

-DAHINDEN: When I became the Swiss Ambassador to the United States, I asked myself how best to represent Switzerland in culinary terms.
+DAHINDEN: When I became the Swiss Ambassador to the US, I asked myself how best to represent Switzerland in culinary terms.
 People very often reduce Switzerland’s culinary footprint to a few traditional dishes like Fondue, Raclette, or Müesli.
 Hence, there is a much bigger story to tell.

 It was not easy to get the information I wanted.
 Eventually I helped myself by browsing through archives, old books, and the Internet.
 In quite a short amount of time, I gathered lots of interesting information and wrote the book I couldn’t find in bookstores or libraries.
 Many of the recipes I discovered were cooked by me or my chef at the Swiss Residence in Washington.
-It was a fascinating experience, and Schweizer Küchengeheimnisse (Swiss Kitchen Secrets) is my first book on a culinary issue.
+It was a fascinating experience.
+Schweizer Küchengeheimnisse is my first book on a culinary issue.

 DAHINDEN: The pioneer’s spirit.
 Maestro Martina, a Renaissance-era cook from Ticino, was the first to introduce the notion of time in recipes by indicating how many Paternosters you have to pray for each step.
 Anna Wecker lived in the 16th century and became the first woman ever in history to write a cookbook.
 I studied the biography of César Ritz, who built a hotel empire using a franchising model much ahead of his time.
 Julius Maggi, the inventor of the Maggi cube, was a nutrition pioneer and had an important impact on the kitchens of average people.
 I learned about the cook of Napoleon and about François Vatel, who prepared sumptuous tables for the Sun King, and about the street vendor who invented the ice cream cone and made ice cream popular in Victorian London.